williamrlbrito/williamrlbrito/README.md

 🪐 33-years-old; from brazil.

-🦾 Currently working as a Full Cycle Developer in Gestor Food/MT
+🦾 Currently working as a Full Cycle Developer in Gestor Food / MT

 👩🏻‍💻 currently learning React, React Native, Node.js and DevOps.